Z-OxO/FakeMinerBTC/README.md

       process in a basic way.
 I hope you find it informative and helpful in understanding how mining works.
 As a beginner, I welcome any feedback or suggestions for improvement.
+      ( the project is optimized for window but you can also use it on linux )
     </p>
   </body>
 </html>